charleyjzhao/pagerank/README.md

 # PageRank

-This repo contains files that implement a basic model of Google's famous PageRank algorithm for assigning scores to webpages in the internet, which is then used to rank pages in the search engine results.
+This repo contains files that implement a basic model of Google's famous PageRank algorithm for assigning scores to webpages in the internet to determine the page's importance relative to the other pages.

 ![PageRank Algorithm](https://github.com/charleyjzhao/pagerank/blob/master/pagerank_algorithm.png)